 We have short, medium and long fixed orienteering courses designed by local club, Havoc Orienteering.
 Get a map of all the courses for £2.50 from the Countryside Centre.

 Our obstacle course for dogs involves jumps, ramps, tunnels, hoops and more, all with instructions - a fun way to embed their training.
-You’ll find the dog activity trail along the edge and bottom of the picnic field at Thorndon South.
+You’ll find the dog activity trail, built by Thorndon Guardians, along the edge and bottom of the picnic field at Thorndon South.